 In the Ninsaúde Apolo software, for example, there is a feature where it is possible to create research models and send them by e-mail.
 This is an efficient way to apply the surveys because the patient will be able to answer them wherever and whenever they feel most comfortable, just by being connected to the internet.
 Also, it is possible to generate a code (QR Code) for the patient to answer the survey on a tablet at the clinic itself.

-The questions that make up the research must be clear and objective, and although there are several questions to ask, it must be brief so that it is answered quickly.
+The questions that make up the research must be clear and objective, and although there are several questions to ask, they must be brief so that it is answered quickly.
 In the Ninsaúde Apolo survey's models it is possible to elaborate questions that will lead to 7 types of answers:

 Long text: similar to the short text question, however it allows the patient to answer more elaborately.